Resources enquiries and complaints

 Coexistence Queensland

-The Commission provides information, engages with rural communities, and facilitates connections across the gas and agricultural sectors.
-It supports best-practice business-to-business relationships in the gas fields and provides the tools for informed decision making for all parties involved.
+Coexistence Queensland provides educational tools and information, engages with rural communities, and facilitates connections across the extractive resource, renewable energy, and agricultural sectors.
+It supports best-practice business-to-business relationships and provides the tools for informed decision making for all parties involved.

 Visit Coexistence Queensland.